 Denham Court is primarily zoned R5 - Large Lot Residential and RU2 - Rural Landscape under the Liverpool Local Environmental Plan 2008.
-There is also the 48-hectare Edmondson Regional Park which is zoned C1 - National Parks and Nature Reserves under the State Environmental Planning Policy (Precincts - Western Parkland City) 2021.
+Smaller portions of the suburb are zoned C1 - Environmental Conservation and C4 - Environmental Living under the State Environmental Planning Policy (Precincts - Western Parkland City) 2021.
 There are undersized RU2 zoned lots along Church Road and Campbelltown Road with areas ranging from 0.2ha to 2.5ha.
 These sites require amalgamation in accordance with 7.34 of the Liverpool LEP.